Arran (1799 ship): Career

 Arran appears in Lloyd's Register in 1800 with J. Barker, master, Foreman, owner, and trade London–India.
 The cost of outfitting Arran in London on 25 October 1800 was £2442 3d.

-On 9 March 1801 Arran was at the Cape of Good Hope, about to sail for Calcutta.
+On 9 March 1801, Arran was at the Cape of Good Hope, about to sail for Calcutta.
 On 4 February 1802 Arran was at St Helena and expected to sail for England in company with Suffolk, which too was returning England from the Indies.

 The costs of outfitting on 15 July 1802 were £2895 9s.
 Arran was admitted to the Registry of Great Britain on 2 July 1802.

 Arran continued to trade with India.
 On 23 April 1805 Arran, William Robb, master, anchored off Calcutta.
 She had left Madras on the 15th.

 Arran appears in the Register of Shipping for 1809 with Wilson, master, Scott & Co., owner, and trade London–India.

 Fate

 Arran was wrecked in June 1809 on the island of Karak (29°15′N 50°19.5′E) in the Persian Gulf.
 By one report she was on a voyage from Bengal to Bussorah, Ottoman Iraq.
 The cargo was expected to be saved.

-By another report, she had sailed from Bussorah and was on her way done the gulf when she stranded on Karak.
+According to another report, she had sailed from Bussorah and was on her way through the gulf when she stranded on Karak.
 Captain Wilson paid well for local assistance in removing her cargo and stores.
 Her cargo consisted of horses, copper, drugs, and a large amount of treasure.
 All the treasure had been saved and at the time of the report it was expected that the rest of the cargo would be also.
 Arran had sailed in company with the EIC's cruizer HCS Nautilus, which remained with her after Arran grounded to protect her cargo and the ship's company.